xstevens/blog/content/post/protostar-modern-linux.md

 ---
-title: "Protostar exercises on a modern Linux kernel"
+title: "Protostar exercises on modern Linux"
 date: 2018-12-20T18:29:00-08:00
 ---

 Sometime in the past few months the `exploit-exercises.com` domain expired and you can no longer download the VMs from there.
 Which had me wondering, what would it take to simulate the exploitation experience on a more modern version of Linux.

 The original version used Debian 6.0 with kernel version 2.6.32.
-That is quite a while ago.
+That is a while ago.
 Instead of installing an old version of Debian, we can start with Ubuntu 18.04 64-bit desktop and build up from there.
 First, we need libc development headers and I realized after some compiler errors that we also need `gcc-multilib` to be able to compile 32-bit binaries.

 ```console
 $ sudo apt-get install -y linux-libc-dev gcc-multilib